nalej/docs/infrastructure/inventory.md

 ## What is an Edge Controller, and why do I need one?

-An Edge Controller (EC) is a light Virtual Machine installed in your organization.
+An Edge Controller (EC) is a component installed in your organization.
 Its mission is to serve as an entry point for the Nalej Management Cluster, so it can receive data from the hardware installed there.

 To do that (to receive info from the hardware on the client's side), we need a service in that hardware that sends it.
 That service is called an **Agent**.